-In order for the ignition circuit cut-off system to enable starting, one of the following conditions must be met
+In order for the ignition circuit cut-off system to enable starting, one of the following conditions must be met:

-- The transmission is in the neutral. position - The transmission is in gear with the clutch lever pulled and the sidestand up
+- The transmission is in the neutral position. - The transmission is in gear with the clutch lever pulled and the sidestand up.

-- Before starting the engine, check the function of the ignition circuit cut-off system acto the procedure cordina described on page 3-25. - Never ride with the sidestand down. - 1.
-Turn the key to "ON" and make sure that the engine stop switch is set to " \cap ".
+- Before starting the engine, check the function of the ignition circuit cut-off system according to the procedure described on page 3-25. - Never ride with the sidestand down. - Turn the key to "ON" and make sure that the engine stop switch is set to "\(\cap\)".